yellowmessenger/documentation/docs/cookbooks/template-bots/model-bot.md

 ## Exercise 3:  Learn Bot Basics
 #### Step 1 - Bot Basics
 Let’s get started with bot basics first.
-- Journey[https://docs.yellow.ai/docs/documentation/concepts/journeys]: Journey is the Conversational flow between user and the bot.
+- [Journey](https://docs.yellow.ai/docs/platform_concepts/studio/journeys): Journey is the Conversational flow between user and the bot.

-- Utterance [https://docs.yellow.ai/docs/documentation/concepts/journeys#-user-intent] : Utterances(User Expressions) are the conversations that the user might have with the bot.
+- [Utterance](https://docs.yellow.ai/docs/platform_concepts/studio/natural-language-understanding/intents): Utterances(User Expressions) are the conversations that the user might have with the bot.
 It can be a sentence, a phrase or a single word.

-- Training [https://docs.yellow.ai/docs/documentation/concepts/training]: Model training is required to help the NLP engine understand which Journey the utterance belongs to and trigger the exact Journey.
+- Training : Model training is required to help the NLP engine understand which Journey the utterance belongs to and trigger the exact Journey.

-- Steps [https://docs.yellow.ai/docs/documentation/concepts/steps]: Steps can be seen as building blocks of a Journey.
+- [Nodes](https://docs.yellow.ai/docs/platform_concepts/studio/steps/steps): Steps can be seen as building blocks of a Journey.

 ## Exercise 4:  Create Contact Us Journey